Coronavirus: Which countries have confirmed cases? People across the world have been diagnosed with the virus, which originated in the Chinese city of Wuhan. - Welcome Qatar

 Spain – 1

-Spain reported its first case on January 31 in a man on the island of La Gomera in the Canaries who was one of five people isolated after coming into contact with a German man with the illness.
+Spain reported its first case on January 31 in a man on the island of La Gomera in the Canaries.
+He was one of five people isolated after coming into contact with an infected German man.

 Sri Lanka – 1